soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 30: February 1, Wednesday

+**Today's Progress**: Started learning about authentication building a simple app with passport.

+**Thoughts**: I've always wondered how apps have users login and logout.

 ### Day 29: January 31, Tuesday

 **Today's Progress**: YelpCamp - created and styled comments.